 Loans payable consists of the amounts payable for the Organization's automobiles.
-As of December 31, 2018, the Organization has two payables totaling \$27,219 for financed automobiles.
-The loans have an annual interest rate of 4.25% and have balances of \$14,134 and \$13,085 as of December 31, 2018.
+As of December 31, 2019, the Organization has a loan payable totaling \$7,262 for a financed automobile.
+The loans have an annual interest rate of 4.25%.
 Principal payments for the loans are due according to the following: